Suor/django-cacheops/README.rst

 | **View caching**

 You can also cache and invalidate a view as a queryset.
-This works mostly the same way as function caching, but only path of the request parameter is used to construct cache key:
+This works mostly the same way as function caching, but only the path of the request parameter is used to construct the cache key:

 .. code:: python